Kozea/WeasyPrint/pages/hacking.rst

 Documents
 .........

-WeasyPrint’s user API is the ``Document`` class.
+WeasyPrint’s “entry point” is the ``Document`` class.
 It has two concrete
 sub-classes: ``PDFDocument`` and ``PNGDocument``, one for each output format.
 An instance of one of these classes handles a document for all of its lifetime.
 It is responsible of calling other parts of the code for each step listed